 Los Angeles may get a rep for its green juices and grain bowls, but the food scene here is so much more than that.
 (OK, there is a juice spot on this list — the estimable Naturewell Juice — but the point still stands.)
 You’ll find California’s fresh, local produce inspiring many a menu here, as well as chefs drawing from their heritage and putting a modern, coastal spin on traditional flavors.
-Caviar diners know what’s good, so to come up with our list of the best restaurants in Los Angeles, we simply took a look at your favorite places.
-Behold: the 39 restaurants you’re ordering from, ranked in order of popularity.
+Our diners know what’s good, so to come up with our list of the best restaurants in Los Angeles, we simply took a look at your favorite places.
+Behold: the top restaurants you’re ordering from, ranked in order of popularity.

 Chefs Sara Kramer and Sarah Hymanson aren’t shy with the Aleppo pepper at Kismet, their popular restaurant inspired by the flavors of the Mediterranean.
 Flaky flatbreads, mountains of mezze, and grilled seasonal vegetables all complement each other like a well-choreographed musical — don’t make us pick a star.
 (Okay, it’s the lemony chicken and pine nut phyllo pies.)

 Triple Beam Pizza covers all the bases with Roman-style pizza, inventive focaccia, and great wine.
 The dough here is thinner and packs more crunch than traditional Neapolitan pizza, and all of their pies are also available gluten free.